 Occupational therapy prerequisite course work must be successfully completed prior to the beginning of Fieldwork Level II experiences.
 In addition, the occupational therapy faculty members have the responsibility to review all students to determine readiness for Fieldwork Level I and Level II experiences.
 Such faculty decisions are based on students' demonstrated ability to meet the fieldwork goals and objectives and their professional behaviors.
 If a student is not deemed ready for a fieldwork experience, he or she will be notified of the faculty decision and a plan of action will be developed and monitored through its completion.
-After this remediation, the faculty members will again review the student's readiness for fieldwork placement and make a final decision regarding the student's readiness for fieldwork, or the need for dismissal from the program.
-A requirement of the Utica University Occupational Therapy program is that all Fieldwork Level II requirements be satisfied within twenty-four months of the completion of academic courses.
+After this remediation, the faculty members will again review the student's readiness for fieldwork placement and make a final decision regarding the student's readiness for fieldwork Level II requirements be satisfied within twenty-four months of the completion of academic courses.

 Effective for the 2022-2023 academic year, Utica University has implemented a new general education program that replaces Core.
-Students who are admitted, or readmitted, for the 2022-2023 academic year or later must follow the requirements of the General Education program.
+Students who are admitted, or readmitted, for the 2022- 2023 academic year or later must follow the requirements of the General Education program.
 Students admitted prior to the 2022-2023 academic year must follow the requirements of the Core program.
 For full details of program requirements, see the catalog pages for the Core program and the General Education program.
 Students with specific questions should consult with their academic adviser or success coach.